seeARMS/blog/content/posts/my-first-post.md

       "icon": ""
     }

-Save your agent, and eventually, you should begin receiving new deals!
+Save your agent, and eventually you should begin receiving flight deals!

 ![](/uploads/slack_secret_flying.png)

 ## Wrapping it up

-The other usecases I described at the top are very similar to the one I just described - just with different RSS feeds and filters.
-You can download my Scenarios and import them into your own Huginn installation to play around with from this [public Gist](https://gist.github.com/seeARMS/103b3399f3f925fb6c366600f0bad3c6 "Huginn scenarios Gist").
+This example is just scratching the surface of what's possible with Huginn.